 Previous models of pipe networks [more research required] have shown linear equations give good representations of the flows and thermodynamic physics in the network.
 The field can therefore be modelled by a system of linear equations with the intention of introducing an objective function to create a linear program.

 Candidates for creating a linear programme include AMPL and Python via the PuLP package [11].
 Pipes can be represented as flows along arcs, between components as the nodes where conversions take place.
-Inspection of the enthalpy equations reveals linear conversions; any nonlinear equations found later on may need to be linearised or discretised.
+Inspection of the enthalpy equations reveals linear conversions; any nonlinear effects discovered later may need to be linearised or discretised.

 Optimisation